qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 checks can be activated.
 Topology checks will be executed when the user saves the layer.
 Check errors will be reported in the geometry validation panel.
 As long as validation errors are present, the layer can not be saved.
 Topology checks are executed in the area of the modified features.
-Since other, already existing features may be present in the same area, topological errors concerning these features are reported as well as errors introduced in the current edit session.
+Since other already existing features may be present in the same area, topological errors concerning these features are reported as well as errors introduced in the current edit session.